 - Engagement for three successive years in projects defined in Article II with concrete accomplishments or results; and

 - Nominees invited to Taiwan for collaboration shall not have not been employed or schooled in Taiwan for one year before the specified beginning date of the proposed project.

 - The exchange or collaboration period in principle shall not exceed six months;

 - Funding for each proposed project shall not exceed NT$1.5 million; and

 - Funded items include the following expenditures of the Latin American individual invited to Taiwan, or the applicant traveling overseas, during the exchange or collaboration period:

 - Travel: Round-trip air fare (restricted to economy-class air fare), ground transportation (in principle, from airport to place of residence) and visa fees;

-- Creation and writing fees (not including the income tax obligation of Latin-American collaboration nominees); and
+- Creation and writing fees (not including the income tax obligation of Latin American collaboration nominees); and

-- Publicity, promotion and marketing costs pertaining to the results of project in the locality in which it is undertaken.
+- Publicity, promotion and marketing costs pertaining to the results of the project in the locality in which it is undertaken.